Last Updated on December 12, 2019 by Diane Hoffmaster

 Try this Chocolate Chip Cookie Dough Truffle Recipe

-Diane is a professional blogger and nationally certified pharmacy technician with two teens, one husband and more pets than she will admit to.
-She has a BS in Microbiology and is a Nationally Certified Pharmacy Technician but left her career in science to become a stay at home mom.
-Years of playing with LEGO and coloring with crayons had her craving a more grown up purpose to her life and she began blogging full time.
-She currently deals with emotional teens, suburban politics, and middle aged metabolism while sharing her opinions in an honest and down to earth fashion on her blog.
+Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
+She has two college aged kids, one husband and more pets than she will admit to.
+She earned her BS in Microbiology at the University of New Hampshire but left her career in science to become a stay at home mom.
+Years of playing with LEGO and coloring with crayons had her craving a more grown up purpose to her life and she began blogging and freelance writing full time.
 You can learn more about her HERE.